getify/Functional-Light-JS/ch9.md

 **Tip:** We should point out that another (likely better!) way to model this besides manual iteration or recursion would be with list operations like we discussed in Chapter 7.
 The list of numbers could first be `filter(..)`ed to include only evens, and then finding the max is a `reduce(..)` that simply compares two numbers and returns the bigger of the two.
 We only used this example to illustrate the more declarative nature of recursion over manual iteration.

+### Binary Tree Recursion

 Here's another recursion example: calculating the depth of a binary tree.
+In fact, almost every operation you'll do with trees is implemented most easily with recursion, because manually tracking the stack up and down is highly imperative and error prone.

 The depth of a binary tree is the longest path down (either left or right) through the nodes of the tree.
 Another way to define that is recursively: the depth of a tree at any node is 1 (the current node) plus the greater of depths from either its left or right child trees:

 ```
 depth( node ):